stellarwp/uplink/README.md

 ```

 ## Render license key form on your settings page

 In order to render license key form just add the following to your settings page, tab, etc.

+> ⚠️ This will render license key fields for all of your registered plugins/services.

 ```php
 use StellarWP\Uplink\Config;